keyle/site-gen-r/README.md

 ### Benchmarks

 For fun, I ran some stats.
 This compares the different builds.
-Note that both were written pretty naively, I was new to Rust and I am new to OCaml.
+Note that all were written pretty naively.
 So, take those with a grain of salt.
 However the implementation logic is very linear and very similar...

-The C version could be much faster, I'm doing a ton of allocations that aren't strictly needed for the sake of getting it done.
-To be optimised.
+I am surprised by the speed of the Go implementation considering how quickly I wrote all the code.
+It certainly was easier than the Rust's or OCaml implementation.
+Dart felt like the easiest to write in.

+The C version could use further optimisations.
+The most poetic and readable is the OCaml version.
+The least readable is the Rust version.

+Each versions have very minor differences in the output HTML, based on the native markdown library, e.g. some handle ellipsis, some don't, etc.

 #### Method

-`hyperfine --warmup 5 ./sitegen...    # ran for approx 400-600 iterations.`
+`hyperfine --warmup 5 ./site-gen-go    # ran for approx 410 iterations.`

 #### C version